microsoft/datashaper/javascript/tables/docs/tables.api.md

 //
 // @public (undocumented)
 export function guessDelimiter(text: string, config?: ParserOptions): string;

-// Warning: (ae-missing-release-tag) "hasArqueroOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function hasArqueroOptions(options: ParserOptions): boolean;

-// Warning: (ae-missing-release-tag) "hasOneChar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function hasOneChar(value: string): boolean;

 // Warning: (ae-missing-release-tag) "introspect" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //